 Drivers of goods vehicles over 3.5 tonnes maximum gross vehicle weight and buses must comply with a winter tyres requirement.
 That means that the vehicle must always be fitted with winter tyres during the prescribed period, whether there is snow on the roads or not.
 This requirement applies to goods vehicles over 3.5 tonnes from 1 November to 15 April and to buses from 1 November to 15 March.

-The 2012 annual report focuses on the realization of the Austrian Road Safety Programme 2011–2020, the implementation of the measures planned in its individual areas of intervention and the resulting successes in reducing the number of accidents, injuries and fatalities on Austria’s roads.
-This new structure will also be maintained in the reports that will be published in the coming years.
+The 2013 annual report again focuses on the Road Safety Programme 2011-2020, reports on the implementation of measures in its individual areas of intervention and outlines the resulting successes in the reduction of accidents, injuries and fatalities on Austria’s roads.

 The Federal Ministry for Transport, Innovation and Technology (bmvit) is keen to increase the proportion of the modal split, that is to say of transport choices, accounted for by pedestrian and cycle traffic, by improving conditions for these types of transport.
 The bmvit is focusing on those avenues that are open to it by virtue of its statutory remit.